vizplus/viz-invest/invest-en.md

 Also in Telegram there is a group [VIZ+Trade](https://t.me/vizplus_trade), where you can negotiate a deal with other VIZ participants.

-Exchange trades in vizes are held on the decentralized exchange [RUDEX](https://market.rudex.org/#/market/XCHNG.VIZ_XCHNG.USDT) as an asset XCHNG.VIZ mainly paired with XCHNG.USDT.
+Exchange trades in viz are held on the decentralized exchange on Graphene blockchain: [RUDEX](https://market.rudex.org/#/market/XCHNG.VIZ_XCHNG.USDT) as an asset XCHNG.VIZ mainly paired with XCHNG.USDT.
 To buy vizes on the exchange, you need to create an account on it (no identification is required), enter the required currency through the XCHNG gateway (preferably USDT), buy XCHNG.VIZ and withdraw them through the XCHNG gateway to your VIZ account.
 This option is recommended for those who are well versed in trading on the decentralized exchange.

 You can also buy vizes for cash or cryptocurrency at the [viz check store](https://viz.media/shop).
 This option implies low liquidity and high price, but is simple and fast.

+Finally, large amounts of viz for cryptocurrency can be purchased from the [Menaskop shop](https://menaskop.xyz/).